 Dark Humor | Nihilism of Objects

-Reini has exhibited his work in several solo exhibitions at institutions and galleries including the Boulder Museum of Contemporary Art, Groundswell Gallery in Denver, CO and LVL3 Gallery in Chicago, IL.
+Reini has exhibited his work in several solo exhibitions at institutions and galleries including the Boulder Museum of Contemporary Art, Groundswell Gallery and RULE Gallery in Denver, CO and LVL3 Gallery in Chicago, IL.
 Reini's work has also been included in group shows nationally and internationally in Denver, New Jersey, Miami, Milan, and Berlin.
-He is currently an Artist in Residence at RedLine in Denver.
-His interview on Zingchat with Michael Bhichitkul can be read here.